 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Nike “Not Good Enough”.
 These are a few factors influencing its score:

-- It partly traces its supply chain including the final and some of the second production stages.
+- It audits some of its supply chain including all of the final production stage.

-- It’s taken insufficient steps to remediate its links to cotton sourced from Xinjiang, a region in China at risk of Uyghur forced labour.
+- It has not taken sufficient steps to remediate its links to cotton sourced from Xinjiang, a region in China at risk of Uyghur forced labour.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Nike “Not Good Enough”.
 These are a few factors influencing its score:

-- It appears to use leather, wool, shearling, and down.
+- It appears to use leather, shearling, wool, down, and angora.

-- It doesn’t appear to use fur, angora, exotic animal hair, or exotic animal skin.
+- It doesn’t appear to use fur, exotic animal skin, cashmere, alpaca, or mohair.

-Based on all publicly available information we’ve reviewed, we rate Nike “Not Good Enough” overall.
+Based on all publicly available information we’ve reviewed, we rate Nike “It's a Start” overall.